Monster Project Timeline - 2023

 5. Optional - Creative Expression - Create Literature as a class or individually, about your monster.
 It could be a life story, a tall tale, poetry, haiku, a math riddle, or whatever your class creativity produces.
 Email your work to be posted on our Monster Media page or send your link.
 Videos?
 Dramas?
 Poems?
 Monster Math?
 Haiku?
 Diamantes?
 Songs?
 Recipes?

 6. EXTRA: Activities: Communicate with teacher colleagues on our Facebook page.
-And during the project, Teachers can use FlipGrid (free for teachers), e-mail or Skype each other with reactions, questions, or suggestions.
+And during the project, Teachers should feel free to use FlipGrid, e-mail or Skype to communicate reactions, questions, or suggestions.
 If you have a project-based lesson plan, or other activities you’re doing in class, please send for all to share.